traumverloren/haute-codeture/haute-codeture.md

 ## Easy, right?

-^ Already had a plan
+^ I had a plan

-^ Applying similar model as first project
+^ Applying all the things I learned and worked in my first project

-^ No surprises I thought
+^ No surprises

+^ Everything is gonna go really smoothly

 ---